Cohomological DT invariants from localization: Examples of toric quivers

-$\bullet$ canonical bundle over toric weak Fano surfaces
+$\bullet$ Canonical bundle over toric weak Fano surfaces:

 In those cases, the toric diagram has one internal lattice point, and its external edges can have various number of subdivisions.
-For completeness, we will give here our conjectural formula \ref{conj} (which is proven up to a symmetric correction) for those various geometries, using the notations of \cite{HanSeo}:
+For completeness, we will give here our conjectural formula \ref{conj} (which is proven up to a symmetric correction) for those various geometries, using the notations of \cite{HanSeo} (when there is some misprint in this reference, we use the label of the nodes given in the brane tiling):

 $\ast$ $F_2$ (model 13 of \cite{HanSeo})

 $\ast$ $PdP_2$ (model 11 of \cite{HanSeo})

 $\ast$ $PdP_{3b}$ (model 9 of \cite{HanSeo})